 Nunn Design Supplies Needed:

 - Nunn Design Earring Post Bar Large and Small

 - Rubbing Alcohol Plastic Bags

 - Needle Nose Pliers

 The Nunn Design Findings are oxidized to provide the aged look to the precious metal plating.
-The oxidization, when it comes into contact with the resin, could change the color of the resin.
+The oxidation, when it comes into contact with the resin, could change the color of the resin.
 To avoid this, clean the findings thoroughly prior to application of the resin.
-Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization.
+Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidation.

 Create a flat surface where the posts of the earrings can poke through and be level.
 I used a piece of packaging to create this surface.

 Read the resin instructions for safety concerns regarding the Nunn Design Resin.